theticketfairy/tf-checkout-react-native/README.md

 # Utils

 `deleteAllData` asynchronously deletes all the data stored in the local storage.
 Use this with caution, only in an edge case.

 # Changelog

+## Version 1.0.38

+- Add new `CheckoutSP` component for single-page checkout experience
+  - Combines billing and payment in a single view
+  - Provides the same styling options as the original checkout components
+  - Full compatibility with all existing style and text customization options
+  - Uses the same OrderReview component as the standard checkout
+- Update documentation with usage examples and component API

 ## Version 1.0.32

 - Add `referredId` property to Tickets component and getTickets method.
 This will apply special prices fo the passed `refferentId` property.

 ## Version 1.0.31

 - Add missing styles to LoginForm.

 ## Version 1.0.30

 - Show errors in Billing UI form fields.
 - Add config prop to Billing UI component, includes 2 configuration flags.

 ```
   config?: {
     isCheckoutAlwaysButtonEnabled?: boolean
     shouldHideTicketHolderSectionOnSingleTicket?: boolean
   }
 ```

 - Replacing `"rn-material-ui-textfield": "1.0.5"` library with `"rn-material-ui-textfield": "jorgtz/rn-material-ui-textfield"`, make sure to replace it in all the package.json files.

 ## Version 1.0.29

 - Update Stripe SDK to version 0.26.0.
   - Minimum iOS Deployment version = `13`.
 - Expose styles to customize Stripe Card Form:
   - cardStyle?: CardFormView.Styles

 ```
 {
     backgroundColor?: string;